KoodooHQ/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 <!--
-High level description for the PR, what feature or fix is this PR delivering?
+Link to Jira ticket with high-level description for the PR, what feature or fix is this PR delivering?

-HINT: include link to the Jira ticket or GitHub issue, eg. "Fixes #127" -->
+-->

 ### Summary